Course curriculum

 You will have access to the course for 365 days.

-2. The impact of visual processing on learning: reading, writing, memory, attention, problem solving and social-emotional development
+2. Impact on Learning: Explore the far-reaching effects of visual processing on learning, including its influence on reading, writing, memory, attention, problem-solving, and social-emotional development.

 What is Visual Processing?